gristim/chasing-ghg/README.md

 4. Likely, the fit won't be great on your first try.
 You will have to tweak many parameters, including the ones listed above.
 In order of likelihood you will have to adjust these:
-    - wd_adjust: offsets the wind direction.
+    - `wd_adjust`: offsets the wind direction from the measured value.
-    - SC: changes the propagation of the plume (width)
+    - `SC`: changes the propagation of the plume (width).
-    - sources: adding or removing sources based on the transect
+    - `nb_sources`: adding or removing sources based on the transect.
+The source data must also be adjusted accordingly (`source_1`, `source_2`, etc...)
-    - manual_ws_override and ws: allows you manually set the wind speed if the values measured the instruments are outrageous.
+    - `manual_ws_override` and `ws`: allows you manually set the wind speed if the values measured the instruments are outrageous.
 Use relevant weather data from nearby stations if necessary.
+    - There are other parameters that can be changed not listed here.
+The majority should have comments describing their behaviour.
+If they do not have a comment and are not listed above, chances are they do not need to be changed (like `pbl` or `rate`).

 Pro tip: Using tab in the terminal can help autocomplete the file paths, like the name for the python file.
 The up arrow key allows you to navigate to previous commands given so you can run the same line without retyping it.
 You're welcome.

 ## Troubleshooting